mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-12-11-pencil-53-review.md

 Varying the pressure to the tip while drawing often mistakenly triggers Blend.
 The software is usually pretty good at figuring out when you want to Blend and corrects itself before blurring something.
 But if you're trying to draw lightly to preserve your Pencil tips then you and Mr. Rewind are going to become close friends because of it.

 I'm curious to learn about the experiences of others using Pencil and Blend.
 As my tips have broken in I've noticed a loss of spring when pressing down, which appears to decrease Pencil's overall sensitivity --- causing Blend to trigger mid-stroke.
 Not sure if this is a common occurrence or a symptom of me pressing too hard on the tip.
-Chime in below with your observations...
+Chime in below with your observations…

 ## What About the Eraser?